 5. Stock Market

 - Stocks: These are common stocks or preferred stocks.
-The difference between the both is that the common stockholders have the right to vote, whereas the preference shareholders may not have it.
+The difference is that the common stockholders have the right to vote, whereas the preference shareholders may not have it.
 Though preference shareholders enjoy a fixed dividend, it is conditional on profitability and company decisions.

 - Bonds: There are various types of bonds, as stated below.